-We know that meditation is good for us yet mastering the mind can be hard work.
+We know that meditation is very beneficial to our health yet mastering the mind can be hard work.

-Here are 3 benefits of walking in nature..
+Here are three benefits of walking in nature.

 1. Create a Flow Of Energy

 The act of walking creates a flow of energy and nature provides a quiet environment.
 I use the rhythm and the count of my footsteps to still my mind from repetitive thoughts.
 Once my thoughts stop and my mind becomes still, I am in my body and not my mind.
 I listen to my body and connect with my intuition.

 I experience flashes of inspiration, awareness expanding thoughts and I’m able to see the bigger picture if I’m stuck in any area of life.
 I’ve solved many problems and sown the seeds of creative ideas while walking in nature.

 Walking in nature creates space to breathe and physical exercise.
 Throw in some good old-fashioned fresh air to shake off tension and stress and a walk in nature can revive and restore the weariest of souls.